simplesourcing/simplesourcing.github.io/pages/docs/applications/application_builder.md

 ---
 layout: page
-title: Starting the Application
+title: Building the Application
 permalink: application_builder.html
 ---

 The entry point into a Simple Sourcing application is the `EventSourcedApp` DSL.
 With this you can:
-* Set the Kafka for configuration to specifiy how to inteact with the Kafka cluster
+* Set the Kafka for configuration to specifiy how to interact with the Kafka cluster
-* Add one or more aggregates, and their associated command and event handlers
+* Add one or more [aggregates](aggregate_builders.html) and wire in and their associated [command and event handlers](aggregate_api.html)
 * Call the `start` method which starts the application

 For example: